Garda National Youth Awards 2022

-The Garda Youth Awards, at Divisional and National level, celebrates outstanding young people aged between 13 and 21 years and recognises the good work they are doing throughout their communities.
+The Garda Youth Awards, at Divisional and National level, celebrates outstanding young people aged between 13 and 21 years, and recognises the good work they are doing throughout their communities.

 In 2019, Garda Commissioner Drew Harris launched the first ever An Garda Síochána National Youth Awards saying “The inaugural Garda National Youth Awards will be a showcase for the positive contribution young people are making in their communities.
 The awards at national and divisional level are a great way for Gardaí to develop strong relationships with community groups and young people in their area.”

-Divisional and National Awards are given in the following categories:
+Categories for Divisional and National Awards

 Making a positive contribution to their community, making it a better place to live.

-Group Award - Group of two or more, making a positive contribution to their community, making it a better place to live.
+Group of two or more, making a positive contribution to their community, making it a better place to live.